punteroo/TF2-Item-Plugins/README.md

 The script is primitive.
 I will write an easier to use script later (PRs are also welcome).

+Also Unused War Paints are parsed, so watch out!

 1. Head over to your **SourceMod** installation and into the ``translations`` folder.
 2. You should see a **Python Script** named [paintkits.py](https://github.com/punteroo/TF2-Item-Plugins/blob/production/translations/paintkits.py) (if not, click on the link and download it).
 Write down its absolute location (For ex.: ``C:/paintkits.py``)
 3. **NOTE:** The scripts' location is not important, it doesn't have to be in the translations folder.